 Managed Care Litigation

-Clark Hill’s lawyers have represented both for-profit and not-for-profit health insurers and managed care businesses in their disputes with enrollees, with each other and with providers – both professional and institutional, and both out-of- and in-network.
+Our attorneys have represented both for-profit and not-for-profit health insurers and managed care businesses in their disputes with enrollees, with each other and with providers – both professional and institutional, and both out-of- and in-network.

-Antitrust Claims – Clark Hill attorneys have represented managed care and other clients in antitrust cases for many years.
+Our attorneys have represented managed care and other clients in antitrust cases for many years.
 We have successfully pursued group boycott claims against providers and defended our managed-care clients against those claims.
 We have also defended our clients against claims of price fixing.

-Proceedings in Bankruptcy Court – We have represented health insurers and managed care businesses in advancing claims against bankrupt providers, in avoiding improper assumptions and assignments of contracts and in defending against claims by bankrupt entities.
+We have represented health insurers and managed care businesses in advancing claims against bankrupt providers, in avoiding improper assumptions and assignments of contracts and in defending against claims by bankrupt entities.

 Commented on EPA rulemaking s for a trade association representing a segment of in the health care industry